fattyageboy/berthcare/design-documentation/features/care-coordination/README.md

 Care coordination isn't about building communication tools.
 It's about **removing friction from human connection** when it matters most.

-When a nurse discovers something concerning during a home visit, they don't need features.
+When a caregiver discovers something concerning during a home visit, they don't need features.
 They need **immediate human contact** with someone who can help.

 **The question isn't:** "What features should we build?"
 **The question is:** "How do we make urgent communication feel effortless?"